thedirkfiles000-dirk/bot-manager-kit/README.md

 A free, open-source desktop app for designing your own roleplay chatbot profile structure and authoring bots against it.
 You write a JSON Schema describing the fields your bots have; the app builds the editor and Copy Station from it.
 No accounts, no cloud, no telemetry — your schemas and bots stay on your machine.

 If you've used **Bot Manager Desktop**, the Kit is its schema-driven cousin: same idea, but you're in charge of the bot's shape.
-Have a different mental model for werewolf bots than for mafia bots?
+Have a different mental model for werewolf bots than for Mafia bots?
 Make a schema for each.
 The app keeps their libraries and exports separate.

 <!-- ![Screenshot](docs/screenshot.png) -->